UniversalSuperBox/ttv-static-site/content/en/closet.md

 ## Donate

-We are accepting donations of lightly used clothing, lightly used accessories, unused cosmetics, and unused toiletries.
-Check out [our clothing donation guidelines]({{< ref "/donations#closet-donations" >}}) to learn more!

 Monetary donations to the [CVLGBTQ+ Community Center](https://checkout.square.site/buy/7CFF5FKZIG6HL5AHZXTOZU6K) are graciously appreciated but never required.

+We are not currently accepting donations of clothing or accessories.
+Thank you for your generosity.

 ## Past Events